The United Food Bank and Services of Plant City, Inc.

 Dan and his wife, Shirley, have two children, Jaclyn and Alek and make their home in Plant City.

-Bruce is active in the Plant City community serving on the Chamber of Commerce board, the City of Plant City Planning Board, the YMCA board, the South Florida Baptist Hospital Foundation board and in addition serves on the St. Joseph’s Hospital board in Tampa and the BayCare Health System board in Clearwater.
-In 2009 Bruce was named Plant City’s Citizen of the Year.
+Bruce has been active in the Plant City community serving on the United Way board, the Chamber of Commerce board, YMCA Board, City of Plant City Planning board, South Florida Baptist Hospital Foundation and the BayCare Health system board in Clearwater.
+He is a past president of the Walden Lake Community Association board.
+Presently he serves on the St. Joseph’s Hospital board in Tampa.
+Bruce is a member of the First United Methodist Church, he is a member of the Elks and Daybreak Rotary Club.
+In 2009 Bruce was named Plant City’s Outstanding Citizen of the Year.
+He has been a member of the United Food Bank and Services board since 1998.

 William (Bill) Thomas graduated from Plant City Marshall High School in 1967.
 After attending Bethune-Cookman University he served in the U.S. Army with tours in Vietnam, Panama, US, and Europe retiring as